zrythm/zrythm/doc/user/tracks/inspector-page.rst

 ~~~~~~
 Similar to solo, except it dims the volume of other
 tracks instead of muting them.
 The dim amount can
-be controlled in the control room described in
+be controlled in the
-:ref:`control-room`.

-.. todo:: Implement.
+:ref:`Monitor Section <routing/monitor-section:Monitor Section>`.

 Channel Settings
 ~~~~~~~~~~~~~~~~